Dynatrace/dynatrace-configuration-as-code/New_API.md

+---
+sidebar_position: 1
+---

-# How to add a new API?
+# How to add a new API

 You spotted a new API which you want to automate using `monaco`, but sadly it's not in the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis)?